Second Corinthians 6:14–7:1 . . . Bible Study Summary with Questions

 Jesus instructs believers to "Love the Lord your God with all your heart and with all your soul and with all your mind" (Matthew 22: 37 NIV).
 It's because God the Provider has already loved us and displayed it in his care, supplying food, shelter, clothing, family, friends, and all the richness of life.
 In our salvation he'll provide the lifting of the awful sense of guilt and rejection, giving us a sense of worth.
 He gives believers a sense of belonging to a family, of having a purpose for life.
 All those are gifts of love; therefore, we believers are to respond continually; as we respond more and more, we experience more of the same.

 This is what concerns Paul in today's passage.
-In last week's summary, we learned that he urged the Corinthians, in effect, to "Open up, communicate, show acceptance and love.
+In last week's summary of 6:3–13, we learned that he urged the Corinthians, in effect, to "Open up, communicate, show acceptance and love.
 It's basic to everything."
 Do you see Problem #1?
 If you don't respond to love, then don't wonder if, why, or how your life remains cold, barren, lonely, empty, and meaningless.
 When you're loved, you should deliberately love back and life will begin to expand.

 Let's look at this week's Problem #2 (shown below in vv.
 14–16).
 The majority of believers face obstacles that hinder their ministry of reconciliation.
 One is restricted affections: holding ourselves back and remaining private when we have opportunities to use our giftedness to lovingly serve the Lord.
 Another obstacle that rears its ugly head involves the nature of our relationships with unbelievers.
 Such relationships or associations often limit us, keeping us from acting as we ought to act.
 Paul clearly warns believers, "Do not be yoked together with unbelievers."
 A yoke is a wooden frame or bar, with loops at each end, fitted around the necks of two animals, tying them together, forcing them to function as one.
 Paul references Deuteronomy 22:10, wherein the Law says, "Do not yoke together an ox and an ass . . . ."
 That concept might seem strange to us, but God was concerned that they not tie together two animals of a different nature or quality.
 Yoked together, the weaker or shorter animal would walk slower than the taller, stronger one, causing the load to veer off track.
 When oxen are unequally yoked, they cannot perform the task set before them.
 Instead of working together, they're at odds with one another.